 Securely binding documents

-Best practice is for a Notary Public to bind documents and attached a Notarial Act Certificate to the front of the bundle, making reference to each document within the bundle on this certificate.
+Best practice is for a notary public to bind documents and attach a Notarial Act Certificate to the front of the bundle, making reference to each document within the bundle on this certificate.

 You should check with the authorities who you are presenting the bundle to that this is accepted by them - sometimes they will want each document stamped individually.
 Please be aware that we charge per stamp issued.

 Where a solicitor signs documents, each document is treated individually - the stamp we issue only refers to this specific document.

 The binding can be done in a variety of ways.
 If staples are being used, some additional security measure must be incorporated.
 This can be done by covering the rear side of the staple with a sticker at a minimum or indeed covering both sides of the staple.

 If no sticker is present over the back of a staple, documents will be returned to be securely bound by the notary.